PaulRivier/kiwi/README.md

 That's it.

-Kiwi has a nice subtags mechanism, to help you organize better your content and control tags proliferation.
+Kiwi also has a nice subtags mechanism, to help you organize better your content and control tags proliferation.
 Use it as demonstrated below :

     title: Japanese cake
     tags: cooking > receipt > cake, favorite, area > Japan

 This will just work as you want it to work.

+If you prefer you can span tags on multiple lines :

+    tags: cooking > receipt > cake
+    tags: favorite
+    tags: area > Japan

+Also if you want to include a comma in your tag, escape it with a backslash '\,'.

-Browsing files by tags should be intuitive from the web interface.
+Browsing files by tags should be intuitive from the web interface, look for the button with labels.
+Don't forget to reload when you want.

+# Custom metadata

+You can use your own custom metadata.
+Set them in your *kiwi.ini* file, and restart Kiwi.
+Then you can use them like so :

+    category: Places
+    authors: John, Jack

+Custom metadata type can be text, integer, date or bool.
+Date format is "YYYY-MM-DD".

 # Full-text search